 +44 (0) 121 582 0192 [email protected]

 Confidentiality is a mandatory legal and ethical duty in the UK health sector especially when it comes to artificial intelligence and privacy in the use of medical devices.
-Using artificial intelligence to improve patient care has raised data privacy concerns about how data is secured between devices, smartphones, and the transfer of data over the internet back to the manufacturer or cloud.
+Using AI-powered medical devicesto improve patient care has raised data privacy concerns about how data is secured between devices, smartphones, and the transfer of data over the internet back to the manufacturer or cloud.
 Confidentiality has always been an essential legal and ethical duty among medical practitioners.

 The importance of maintaining patient confidentiality